 Support making RiG more international!

 Support making "Research in Germany" more international!
-Your expertise and commitment are the key to the further development of promoting the German research landscape.
-We invite you to take part in our online survey and share your valuable experiences and opinions.
-Duration: 7-10 min.
+Your expertise and commitment are essential for advancing the promotion of the German research landscape.
+We invite you to participate in our online survey and share your valuable insights after your website visit.

 Biomass: a more sustainable energy source